-As part of supporting further improvement and scalability of our platform, we continue to explore more advanced device structures.
-Our functional polymer photonics slot waveguide modulator utilizes an existing modulator structure with one of our proprietary electro-optic polymer material systems as the enabling material layer and is functional as an operating prototype device.
+As part of supporting further improvement and scalability of our platform, we continue to develop more advanced device structures that include the Polymer SlotTM.
+Our high performance, low power, extremely small footprint polymer photonics slot waveguide modulator utilizes a slot design that is part of PIC platform such as silicon photonics with one of our proprietary electro-optic polymer material systems as the enabling material layer.
+Initial performance results in 2022 from commercial foundries achieved key design specifications for the slot modulator.

-Preliminary testing and initial data on our polymer photonics slot waveguide modulators demonstrated several promising characteristics.
-The tested polymer photonic chip had a 1-millimeter square footprint, enabling the possibility of sophisticated integrated optical circuits on a single silicon substrate.
-In addition, the waveguide structure was approximately 1/20 the length of a typical inorganic-based silicon photonics modulator waveguide.
+Preliminary testing and initial data on our polymer photonics slot waveguide modulators fabricated at commercial foundries demonstrated extremely high performance suitable for the hyperscaler and fiber optics markets.
+The tested polymer photonic slot chip had less than 1-millimeter square footprint, enabling the possibility of sophisticated PIC architecture designs on a single silicon substrate.
+In addition, the waveguide structure was a fraction of the length of a typical inorganic-based silicon photonics modulator waveguide and is suitable to be used as an engine for state-of-the-art pluggable transceiver modules such as the OSFP and the QSFP-DD.

-With the combination of our proprietary electro-optic polymer material and the extremely high optical field concentration in the slot waveguide modulator which is called Polymer SlotTM, the test modulators demonstrated less than 2.2 volts to operate.
-Initial speeds exceeded 30-35 GHz in the telecom, 1550 nanometer frequency band.
-This is equivalent to 4×10 Gbps, inorganic, lithium niobate modulators that would require approximately 12-16 volts to move the same amount of information.
+With the combination of our proprietary electro-optic polymer material and the extremely high optical field concentration in the slot waveguide, the test modulators demonstrated very low operating voltage.
+Initial speeds exceeded 70GHz in the telecom, 1550 nanometer frequency band, and there were devices that exceeded over 100GHz 3dB bandwidth.

-We are continuing our collaborative development of our polymer photonic slot waveguide modulators (Polymer SlotTM) with a partner that has advanced device design capabilities.
-We are now designing Polymer SlotTM modulators to operate at data rates greater than 50 Gbaud number of photonic devices that may include, over and above polymer-based modulators, photonic devices such as lasers, multiplexers, demultiplexers, detectors, fiber couplers.
+We are also continuing our collaborative development of our polymer photonic slot waveguide modulators (Polymer SlotTM) with a partner that has advanced device design capabilities using Plasmonic technologies.
+Some of these devices demonstrated performance levels that exceeded 250GHz in 2022.

-Our Long-Term Device Development Goal - Multichannel Polymer Photonic Integrated Circuit (P^2IC^{TM})
+Our Long-Term Device Development Goal - Multichannel Polymer Photonic Integrated Circuit (P^2IC^{TM} )

-Our P2ICTM platform is positioned to address markets with aggregated data rates of 100 Gbaud, 400 Gbaud, 800 Gbaud and beyond.
-Our P2ICTM platform will contain a
+Our P2ICTM platform is positioned to address markets with aggregated data rates of 100 Gbps, 400 Gbps, 800 Gbps and beyond.
+Our P2ICTM platform will contain several photonic devices that may include, over and above polymer-based modulators, photonic devices such as lasers, multiplexers, demultiplexers, detectors, fiber couplers.

-While our polymer-based ridge waveguide and slot modulators are currently under development to be commercially viable products, our long-term device development goal is to produce a platform for the 400 Gbps, 800 Gbps, and beyond fiber optic transceiver market.
+While our polymer-based ridge waveguide and slot modulators are currently under development to be commercially viable products, our long-term device development goal is to produce a platform for the 400 Gbps, 800 Gbps, 1600Gbps and beyond fiber optic transceiver market.
 This has been stated in our photonics product roadmap that is publicly available on our website.
-The roadmap shows a progression in speed from 50 Gbaud based ridge waveguide modulators to 100 Gbaud based ridge waveguide modulators.
-The roadmap shows a progression in integration in which the modulators are arrayed to create a flexible, multichannel P^2IC^{TM} platform that spans 100 Gbps, 400 Gbps, 800 Gbps, and a scaling philosophy that will grow to 1.6 Tbps aggregated data-rate markets.
+The roadmap shows a progression in speed from 50 Gbaud based modulators to 100 Gbaud based modulators.
+The roadmap shows a progression in integration in which the modulators are arrayed to create a flexible, multichannel P^2IC^{TM} platform that spans 100 Gbps, 400 Gbps, 800 Gbps, 1.6Tbps (or 1600Gbps), and a scaling philosophy that will grow to 3.2Tbps line rates.

 We showed bandwidths of polymer-based modulator devices at a major international conference (ECOC - European Conference on Optical Communications 2018) with bandwidths that exceeded 100GHz.
 We noted that to achieve 100Gbaud, the polymer-based modulator only needs to achieve 80GHz bandwidth.
 During ECOC 2019, we showed environmental stability.
 We continue to develop our polymer materials and device designs to optimize additional metrics.
 We are now optimizing the device parameters for very low voltage operation.
+At the ECOC 2022 conference we demonstrated two different world record performances using polymer slot based modulators.